Marijuana (Cannabis) Use Disorder

 - The WHO ranks the United States as first among 17 European and North American countries for the prevalence of marijuana use.

-- From 2016 to 2020, there was a 4.5 times increase in licensure for medical cannabis but a decrease in recreational use, with >2.9 million licensures in 2020 (2).
-It is estimated that 4.5 to 7 million persons in the United States met the criteria for CUD annually (3).
-There has been an increase from 15% to 31.8% of cannabis use for symptoms/conditions without a strong evidence base for use (2).
+- From 2016 to 2020, there was a 4.5 times increase in licensure for medical cannabis with >2.9 million licensures granted in 2020 (1).
+It is estimated that 4.5 to 7 million persons in the United States met the criteria for CUD annually.
+There has been an increase from 15% to 32% of cannabis use for symptoms/conditions without a strong evidence base for use (1).
 Chronic pain remains the most common reason for medical cannabis licensure.
-CUD applies to a subset of marijuana users; 10–30% of lifetime marijuana users met the criteria for CUD; 23% of these individuals met the criteria for severe use.
+10–30% of lifetime marijuana users met the criteria for CUD; 23% of these individuals met the criteria for severe use.

 - Risk of CUD is highest amongst those who start using marijuana before the age of 18 years.

 - Approximately 30% of students have used marijuana by the time of college entry.
-In the general population of young people, individuals who use high-potency cannabis are more likely to use cannabis regularly, have cannabis-related problems, use other illicit drugs, and have general anxiety disorder.
+Individuals who use high-potency cannabis are more likely to use cannabis regularly, have cannabis-related problems, use other illicit drugs, and have general anxiety disorder.

-- The landscape is changing rapidly.
-Many states have legalized marijuana in some form.
-In 1969, only 12% of people approved of legalizing marijuana; by 2021, >90% of Americans agreed that cannabis should be legal for medical purposes.
+- Many states have legalized marijuana in some form.
+In 1969, only 12% of people approved of legalizing/decriminalizing marijuana; by 2021, >90% of Americans approved of cannabis for medical use.

 Etiology and Pathophysiology